wq/wq/docs/overview/field-types.md

 Common Field Types
 ==================

 Below are the most common field types used when [defining a data model] for use with wq.
+You may also be interested in the full lists of [XLSForm question types] and [Django field types].

+If you want to define nested / repeat forms or allow user-defined fields, see [Advanced Patterns].

 ## Text Fields